-This part-time degree is ideal for you if you want to build on your knowledge and experience of business management to develop your career.
+If you want to build on your knowledge and experience of business management to develop your career then this part-time degree is for you.
 The course is flexible, relevant and designed to make you a more effective manager and leader.
-You will be able to make use of your own experience in previous or current work, as well as gaining from research and theory relevant to the current world of work.
+You'll be able to make use of your own work experience, as well as learning from the latest research and theory relevant to the current world of work.

 The course combines an excellent grounding in fundamental business management concepts, with an emphasis on the development of business management knowledge and skills.
 It also focuses on your personal and professional development and will build your capacity for progression to more senior management roles.